Hurricane Hazel: United States

-In the Carolinas, the National Guard was mobilised by the evening of October 15 to prevent looting along affected areas of the coastline.
+In the Carolinas, the National Guard was mobilized by the evening of October 15 to prevent looting along affected areas of the coastline.
 On October 17, President Dwight D. Eisenhower declared a "major disaster" in the Carolinas, and offered "immediate and unlimited federal assistance."
-Recovery was quick, and by October 24, all but two units were demobilised.
+Recovery was quick, and by October 24, all but two units were demobilized.
 Another concern was the rebuilding of the sand dunes along waterfronts.
 An artificial sand dune barrier, 39 km long, was completed by October 30, which in the long run led to a more rapid natural build-up of larger dunes.

 With Myrtle Beach a popular tourist destination, the Chamber of Commerce began an information campaign to inform the public, which might have erroneously concluded from the massive media coverage that the city had been destroyed, that the city would be ready for the coming summer.
 The rebuilding after the partial destruction would transform Myrtle Beach from a "quaint summer colony to a high-rise resort city".